wmfe/h5offline/README.md

 - `npm run build`: Production build with HTML/CSS/JS minification.

 - `npm run offline`: Build for offline and output release.zip of offline

+### Attention

+!
+You maybe need to change your pluginId,which default is bdwm.plugin.offlinetest.

 ### Fork It And Make Your Own